they-call-me-electronerd/Sasto_Mahango/README.md

 - **Development Team** - Initial work and ongoing maintenance

 ### Contributors
-Thank you to all contributors who have helped shape MulyaSuchi!
+Thank you to all contributors who have helped shape SastoMahango!

 ### Acknowledgments
 - Market data sources across Nepal